-Abstract-In this paper, we analyze and empirically evaluate Justice, a new approach to fair-share, deadline-aware job scheduling for resource-constrained cloud deployments managed by big data resource negotiators.
-Justice provides admission control, which leverages historical traces and job deadlines to guide and adapt resource allocation decisions to changing workload conditions.
-We evaluate Justice using different deadline types and production analytics workloads.
+Abstract-In this paper, we analyze and empirically evaluate Justice, a fair-share, deadline-aware job scheduler for resourceconstrained cloud deployments managed by big data resource negotiators.
+Justice provides admission control, which leverages historical traces and job deadlines to guide and adapt resource allocation decisions to changing cloud conditions.
+We evaluate Justice using different deadline types and production workloads.
 We find that it outperforms extant allocators in terms of fair allocation, deadline satisfaction, and useful work.